-- The use of a college degree as a first-pass resume filter for employers has skyrocketed, even in jobs where a degree is unnecessary.
+* A college education is much more expensive now than it was 15 years ago. * The terms of student loans are worse today than at the turn of the century. * The use of a college degree as a first-pass resume filter for employers has skyrocketed, even in jobs where a degree is unnecessary.

 In other words, I know that it’s not possible for people today to do what I did back then.
 I worked three jobs while attending school full-time and taking out the maximum in federal student loans.
 Three years in, even this become untenable–I simply couldn’t afford the tuition after the latest hike.
 The situation has only gotten worse since then.

 But I’m not here to preach doom and gloom.
 It’s definitely harder now than it was, but by no means impossible.
 If you already know all the advice that follows: great!
 You’re on the right track.
 And feel free to leave additional pointers in the comments, too.
 I have kids of my own who are going to be grappling with these questions in a few years (sooner than I’d like to think about), so best to start thinking about it now.

 First, think about what you want to do.
 If you have a particular career path in mind, investigate what its educational and licensing requirements are, as well as the likely income from it.
 Find out if there’s a glut of people doing what you want to do–maybe that’s not the field to go into, then.
 For example: the US is currently experiencing a massive lawyer glut.
 Not only is it very time-consuming and expensive to become a lawyer (often well into six figures in educational expenses), we now have far too many lawyers.
 The unemployment rate for newly-minted lawyers is over 11%.
 That’s abysmal.